MicrosoftDocs/Devices-docs/surface/surface-laptop-go-2.md

 4. This device does not contain user serviceable parts.
 Hard drive is only removable by an authorized technician following Microsoft-provided instructions.
 5. Battery life varies based on usage, network and feature configuration, signal strength, settings and other factors.
 See [aka.ms/SurfaceBatteryPerformance](https://aka.ms/SurfaceBatteryPerformance) for details.
 6. Available colors may vary by configuration and market
-7. This device does not contain user serviceable parts.
-Hard drive is only removable by an authorized technician following Microsoft-provided instructions.
+7. Customers can purchase Components through Surface Commercial Authorized Device Resellers.
+Components can be replaced on-site by a skilled technician following Microsoft’s Service Guide.
+Opening and/or repairing your device can present electric shock, fire and personal injury risks and other hazards.
+Use caution if undertaking do-it-yourself repairs.
+Device damage caused during repair will not be covered under Microsoft’s Hardware Warranty or protection plans.
+8. Battery will be available as a Field Replacement Unit (FRU) replaceable through Microsoft or a Microsoft Authorized Service Provider, where available.
-8. Microsoft’s Limited Warranty is in addition to your consumer law rights.
+9. Microsoft’s Limited Warranty is in addition to your consumer law rights.